 Tylenol and Advil are both metabolized in the liver, broken down into non-toxic products and then excreted by the kidneys through urine.

 The adult dose for Advil is around 200mg to 800mg per dose, a maximum of four times a day.
 In children the dose is 5-10 mg/Kg.
 In case of an overdose, consult your physician.

 For adults, the dose for Tylenol is 325-650 mg every 4 to 6 hours.
 In children, this dose is less - about 7mg per pound of body weight.
 Taking an overdose of Tylenol can cause side effects and should be avoided.

-The common side effects of Advil at high doses include nausea, gastrointestinal bleeding, diarrhea, constipation, headache, dizziness, salt and fluid retention and hypertension.
+The common side effects of Advil at high doses include nausea, gastrointestinal bleeding, stomach ulcers, diarrhea, constipation, headache, dizziness, salt and fluid retention and hypertension.
 Other rare side effects include esophageal ulcers, heart failure, renal impairment, and confusion.

-Side effects due to overdose of acetaminophen (Tylenol) include risk of stomach bleeding, kidney or liver damage, stomach pain, or severe allergic reaction like swelling, dizziness, breathing and other reactions.
+Side effects due to overdose of acetaminophen (Tylenol) include risk of stomach bleeding, kidney or liver damage, stomach pain, or severe allergic reaction like swelling, dizziness, difficulty breathing and other reactions.

 Tylenol has been recalled twice.
 The 1982 Chicago Tylenol murders caused a huge scare in the United States and caused the company to recall 31 million bottles of tablets.
 This was an immense blow to the brand but it recovered and was gradually rebuilt over several years.